xgo-work/DonInf2-start-2025/README.md

 Feel free to edit this README as well, it's yours :)
 The format of this file is [markdown](https://markdownlivepreview.com/)

-Mettre un bouton dans un formulaire, fallait y penser !
+Mettre un formulaire dans un bouton, fallait y penser !